Sanket-HP/Street_View_Routing_Google_Hash-Code_2014/README.md

 ## This means:

--3 junctions, 2 streets, 3000 seconds allowed, 2 cars, starting at junction 0.
+- 3 junctions, 2 streets, 3000 seconds allowed, 2 cars, starting at junction 0.
--Junction coordinates are given.
+- Junction coordinates are given.
--Street details follow.
+- Street details follow.

 ## Movement of Cars